jnale-hub/Nexus-Publication-Capstone/README.md

 # CAPSTONE - Nexus-Publication
 #### Demo video:  <>

-HI there!
+Hi there!

 This is my Final Project for the course CS50’s Web Programming with Python and JavaScript.
-It is built with  Django, HTML, CSS, Javascript, Python, and Bootstrap.
+It is built with Django, HTML, CSS, JavaScript, Python, and Bootstrap.

-Nexus Publication is the name of my college's school paper so I wanted to make web app that can have articles, have a game section, and can browse for world news.
+"Nexus Publication" is the name of my college's school paper, so I decided to create a web app that features articles, a game section, and the ability to browse world news.

-The main inspiration for this project is The New York Times Games, I love playing wordle and I tried to make my own.
-And why not make a web app for my school paper and have games section in it.
+The main inspiration for this project is The New York Times Games; I enjoy playing wordle, and I tried to create my own version of it.
+Additionally, I thought it would be great to have a web app for my school paper that also includes a games section.

 ## Distinctiveness and Complexity

-I believe this project satisfies the distinctiveness and complexity requirements because it cointains three main apps that have its own usabilty.
+I believe this project satisfies the distinctiveness and complexity requirements because this project contains three main apps with different functionalities and I build this web application for my local college publication.

+The "Nexus Pub" app deals with news articles, authors, categories, comments, and user profiles.

+The "Nexus Games" app offers a gaming experience with a scoring system and user rankings.

+The "Nexus World News" utilizes news API to fetch real-time news data from around the world, allowing users to search for news by category or query.

 ## Main Apps:

-### 1. Nexus Publication
+### 1. Nexus Publication App

 #### Description